Bourns College of Engineering Latest News

 By David Danelski |

-Eight UC Riverside faculty members have been awarded prestigious National Science Foundation CAREER Awards to support research in areas ranging from sustainability to mental health outcomes of young Latinas.
-The awards support early career faculty who demonstrate the potential to serve as academic role models and advance their organization’s...
+Ten UC Riverside faculty members have been awarded prestigious National Science Foundation CAREER Awards to support research in areas ranging from early detection of diseases to human-robot interactions.
+The awards support early career faculty who demonstrate the potential to serve as academic role models and advance their organization’s mission...

 By UCR News |